scottgriv/batch-useful_bat_files/README.md

 ---------------

-<h1 align="center">Useful Batch Files</h1>
+<h1 align="center">Batch File Toolbox</h1>

-This repository contains a curated collection of useful batch files I’ve created over the years. <br>
+This repository contains a curated toolbox of useful batch files I’ve created over the years. <br>
 Batch files are plain text scripts that execute a series of commands through the Windows command interpreter.

 Current Total Number of Batch Programs: **12** <br>